-If you’re unfamiliar with the area, you can follow this link to a San Francisco Bay Area Tourist Map, and there are also links within that article to an assortment of other handy tourist maps that will help you enjoy the wonderful attractions and experiences in all of the Bay Area’s regions.
+If you’re unfamiliar with the area, you can follow this link to view a San Francisco Bay Area map, and there are also links within that article to an assortment of other handy tourist maps to help you enjoy the wonderful attractions and experiences in all of the Bay Area’s regions.

 Marin County, historically San Francisco’s wealthy neighbor, extends from the northern end of the Golden Gate Bridge up the coast to Bodega Bay and inland to Novato.
-Unlike San Francisco where a whole world seems to fit into a compact, 49-square-mile space, Marin County has acres of protected open space that offer sweeping coastal and pastoral vistas.
-Marin County’s east side has wealthy enclaves like Tiburon, Sausalito and Mill Valley, and you’ll find a more Bohemian feel in the western, coastal side towns of Stinson Beach, Point Reyes Station and Bolinas.
-Each holds its own charm.
+Unlike San Francisco that fits into a compact, 49-square-mile space, Marin County has acres of protected open space that offer sweeping coastal and pastoral vistas.
+Its east side has wealthy enclaves (Tiburon, Sausalito and Mill Valley), but you’ll find a more Bohemian feel in the coastal towns (Stinson Beach, Bolinas and Point Reyes Station) as well as stunning natural beauty at Point Reyes National Seashore.

 While a visit to Marin County will require either a car or a ferry ride from San Francisco, the portion of the Bay Area known as East Bay is easily reached from The City via the BART public transit system.
-Home to the cities of Oakland and Berkeley and their well-known restaurants, their sporting facilities and one very famous university, the East Bay is considered the 1971 birthplace of “California cuisine.”
-In addition to Alice Waters’ historic Chez Panisse, Berkeley is also home to the original Peet’s Coffee, whose founder Alfred Peet was the first to popularize gourmet coffee in America, having started Peet’s and mentored the three college students who later founded Starbucks.
+Home to the cities of Oakland and Berkeley with their well-known restaurants and a famous university, the East Bay is considered the 1971 birthplace of “California cuisine.”
+In addition to Alice Waters’ historic Chez Panisse, Berkeley is also home to the original Peet’s Coffee, whose founder (Alfred Peet) was the first to popularize gourmet coffee in America, not only starting Peet’s but mentoring three college students who went on to found Starbucks.

-Drive south from the city of San Francisco, you reach The Peninsula.
-A half hour south on the coastal Highway 1, you’ll find Half Moon Bay, a quaint seaside village that is both home to one of the “gnarliest” surfing spots in the world (known as Mavericks) and a “grand dame” Ritz-Carlton resort spa where high tea and a championship golf course (complete with bagpipes at sunset!) await you.
-Travel another 15 miles down the coast and you’ll find farmers tending artichoke and strawberry fields in Pescadero, and you’ll hardly believe that you’re only an hour away from The City, as San Francisco is known here in northern California.
+South from the city of San Francisco, you’ll find The Peninsula.
+Drive a half-hour south on the coastal Highway 1 to reach Half Moon Bay, a quaint seaside village that’s home to both a “gnarly” surfing spot (known as Mavericks) and the “grand dame” Ritz-Carlton resort, where high tea and a championship golf course (complete with bagpipes at sunset!) await you.
+Another 15 miles down the coast is where farmers tend artichoke and strawberry fields in Pescadero, and where you’ll hardly believe that you’re only an hour away from The City.

-An alternate way to travel to the South Bay from San Francisco is on Highway 101, and this route leads to the Silicon Valley, known as “The Valley of the Heart’s Delight” in simpler times.
-While inarguably high-tech, it’s still quite delightful, and this area has a lot to offer in terms of travel education and entertainment — Stanford University, the Winchester Mystery House and the San José TechMuseum, just to name a few of the possibilities.
+An alternate way to travel to the South Bay from San Francisco is on Highway 101, and this route leads to the Silicon Valley, known in simpler times as “The Valley of the Heart’s Delight.”
+While inarguably high-tech, it’s still quite delightful, and this area has a lot to offer in terms of education and entertainment — Stanford University, the Winchester Mystery House and the San José TechMuseum, just to name a few of the possibilities.